 Regarding these agents, for which a licensing agreement was entered into in July 2011, the company changed their generic name from "Rigosertib" to "Rigosertib Sodium" in accordance with the notice of decision on its Japanese Accepted Names for Pharmaceuticals (JAN) received in October 2016.

 Onconova Therapeutics, Inc., the licensor, is currently conducting a global Phase III trial and SymBio Pharmaceuticals started the Japan trial in December 2015.
 The global Phase III trial addresses higher risk myelodysplastic syndrome (MDS) patients who do not respond to treatment or relapsed after treatment with hypomethylating agents (HMAs), the current standard of care ("Primary HMA Failure") and is under way at clinical trial sites in more than ten countries worldwide.
 The company has taken steps to register patients, and completed the first patient enrollment in July 2016.
 Enrollments are currently accumulating.

 SymBio started domestic Phase I clinical trials for the oral (IV) form of Rigosertib Sodium (used in combination with azacitidine) for higher-risk myelodysplastic syndrome (MDS) in December 2015.
-Due to delays in the supply of drugs for the joint trials, patient enrollment has not started as of November 11, 2016.
-The company is looking to start patient registration upon resolution of this issue, and complete joint trials in line with its plans.
+Due to delays in the supply of drugs for the joint trials, patient enrollment has not started as of May 11, 2017.
+According to the company, however, it was resolving the issue of delays.
+The company is looking to start patient registration upon resolution of this issue, and to complete joint trials in line with its plans.
 SymBio is considering participating in the global clinical trial to be conducted by Onconova.